rgwood/ReiTunes/reitunes/README.md

 ### TODO

-The [library tagging implementation](TAGGING.md) uses GLM 5.3 Flash through the official Z.ai provider, with high reasoning and cached MusicBrainz evidence.
-It adds persistent tags, manual corrections with reasons, combined browsing filters and classification after imports.
-The [local tagging lab](TAGGING_EXPERIMENT.md) retains the model comparison and separate human-label exports.
+The [library tagging implementation](TAGGING.md) uses GLM 5.3 Flash through the official Z.ai provider, with high reasoning and real MusicBrainz tools.
+Production and experiments call the [same Rust engine](../tagging-engine/README.md).
+It preserves persistent tags, human corrections with reasons, combined browsing filters and asynchronous tagging after imports and edits.
+The old Python/browser lab is archived.

 - [x] Add and manage bookmarks, including compact rows, inline name editing and access from a song's context menu.
 - [x] Compare classification models on real favourites, songs and DJ sets; retain evidence, costs and human review labels.